smsharma/awesome-neural-sbi/README.md

-# Awesome Neural SBI<!-- omit from toc -->
+# Awesome Neural SBI (WiP)<!-- omit from toc -->

 A community-sourced list of papers and resources on neural simulation-based inference.
+Contributions welcome!

 # Contents